nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_general.md

 ### Map vs Hash mode

 As with some of the other statistical functions, you can use this one to pick through the sample values by using the *map* mode.
 This is distinct from the default *hash* mode.
 When map mode is used, the values will appear monotonically as you scan through the unit interval of all long values.
 Specifically, 0L represents 0.0d in the unit interval on input, and Long.MAX_VALUE represents 1.0 on the unit interval.)
 This mode is only recommended for advanced scenarios and should otherwise be avoided.
 You will know if you need this mode.
+For alias sampling, the values may not always occur in the order specified due to the alias table construction.
+However, the values will be clustered in the order they appear in that table.

 - `long -> CSVSampler(String: labelColumn, String: weightColumn, String[]...: data) -> String`
   - *notes:* Build an efficient O(1) sampler for the given column values with respect to the weights,